joutvhu/spring-dynamic-jpa/README.md

 </#if>
 ```

-- If you don't specify the query template inside the `@DynamicQuery` annotation, `DynamicJpaRepositoryQuery` will find it from the external query files.
+- Now you don't need to specify the query template on `@DynamicQuery` annotation.

 ```java
 public interface UserRepository extends JpaRepository<User, Long> {